 The most expensive mistake that taught me this

 In 2022 I delivered a technically perfect internal dashboard.
 Performant, scalable, with tests and docs.
 The client used it for two weeks and went back to Excel.
-When I asked why, they said: "It's too well built, my team is afraid to touch it".
+When I asked why: "It's too well built, my team is afraid to touch it".

-Are you thinking about building a digital product?
+Thinking about building a digital product or renovating your B2B site?
 In 30 minutes I'll help you separate the real problem from the stated problem.
-Book a diagnostic.
+Book a diagnostic — free, no pitch.